davclark/pygamer-constructionism/README.md

 (paraphrased):

 > You know, if one person, just one person does it they may think he's really sick, and they won't take him.
 And if two
-> people, two people do it, in harmony, they may think they're both *cough* and they won't take either of them and three
+> people, two people do it, in harmony, they may think they're both *cough* and they won't take either of them.
+And if
-> people do it, three, can you imagine, three people walking in, developing an ecosystem for creative exploration and
+> three people do it, three, can you imagine, three people walking in, developing an ecosystem for creative exploration
-> learning and walking out.
+> and learning and walking out.
 They may think it's an organization.
-And can you, can you imagine fifty people a day, I said
+And can you, can you imagine fifty people a day, I
-> fifty people a day developing an ecosystem for creative exploration and learning and walking out.
-And friends, they
+> said fifty people a day developing an ecosystem for creative exploration and learning and walking out.
+And friends,
-> may think it's a movement!
-And that's what it is, the PyGamer Constructionism Movement, and all you got to do to join
+> they may think it's a movement!
+And that's what it is, the PyGamer Constructionism Movement, and all you got to do to
-> is play along the next time it comes around, with feeling.
-So we'll wait for it to come around, here and play together
+> join is play along the next time it comes around, with feeling.
+So we'll wait for it to come around, here and play
-> when it does!
+> together when it does!

 So, I hope you'll join me.